 The treadmill’s belt should always be tight.
 But it can get looser over time.
 You’ll need to tighten it in the following situations:

-- After about 20 hours of treadmill use, checking to see if you need to tighten a few bolts, as well as the belt.
+- After 20 hours of treadmill use, check to see if you need to tighten a few bolts, as well as the belt.

 - After a period of regular use.

 - As soon as you hear any odd noises, or if you notice an abnormal operation (the mat skips, causing you to experience jolts that disrupt the usual smooth running of your treadmill), or the motor overheats.

 - If you can lift the running mat by MORE than 1-2 inches, on either side.

 As you can see, maintaining your treadmill isn’t complicated.
 But don’t forget that this maintenance is essential to prolong the life of your device.
 So think about doing it regularly.

 Clearly, it’s doing it’s doing it’s best to care of you: so take care of it!